 Halloween was shot in 20 days in the spring of 1978.
 Made on a budget of $300,000, it became the highest-grossing independent movie ever made at that time.

 The original script, titled "The Babysitter Murders", had the events take place over the space of several days.
 It was a budgetary decision to change the script to have everything happen on the same day (doing this reduced the number of costume changes and locations required) and it was decided that Halloween, the scariest night of the year, was the perfect night for this to happen.

-Carpenter approached Peter Cushing and Christopher Lee to play the Sam Loomis role (that was eventually played by Donald Pleasence) but both turned him down.
+John Carpenter approached Peter Cushing and Christopher Lee to play the Sam Loomis role (that was eventually played by Donald Pleasence) but both turned him down due to the low pay.
 Lee later said it was the biggest mistake he had ever made in his career.